jasonmolenda/hockey-sched/README.md

 `:rink_id` => the `rink_id` of this game.

 `:datetime` => *[optional]* The time and date of the start of this game.
-This field will only appear when analyzing an existing schedule, and may be useful for distinguishing games that are played on the primary day for the league versus an alternate overflow day.
+This field will only appear when analyzing an existing schedule, and may be useful for distinguishing games that are played on the primary day for the league versus an overflow day.

 ### timeslots hash